BRAND REGISTRATION FILING SERVICES AT A GLANCE

 The term of trademark registration can vary but is usually ten years.
 It can be renewed indefinitely on payment of additional fees.
 Trademark rights are private rights and protection is enforced through court orders.

-What kinds of Trademark can be registered in India or overall?
+What kinds of trademarks can be registered in India or overall?

 A word or a combination of words, letters, and numerals can perfectly constitute a trademark.
 But trademarks may also consist of drawings, symbols, three-dimensional features such as the shape and packaging of goods, non-visible signs such as sounds or fragrances, or colour shades used as distinguishing features – the possibilities are almost limitless.